RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/index.md

 title: Home
 ---
 > [!NOTE]
-> This documentation is pretty much a work in progress and thus imcomplete.
+> This documentation is pretty much a work in progress and thus incomplete.
 More complete instructions can be found in the plugin settings.

 Welcome to the official documentation of the **Obsidian PDF++** plugin!